OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Click the **Add** button at the bottom of the display.
 1. On the **What do you want to do** page, click **Add an application my organization is developing**.
 This will start the **Add Application** wizard.
-1. In the **Add Application** wizard, enter a name of **My First Microsoft Graph App** and choose the type **Web Application and/or Web API**.
+1. In the **Add Application** wizard, enter a name of **My First Microsoft Graph App** and choose the type **Web application and/or web API**.
 Click the arrow to advance to the next page of the wizard.
 1. In the **App Properties** page, enter a **SIGN-ON URL** of **https://dev.office.com**
 1. Enter an **App ID Uri** of **http://[your-O365-tenant-id].onmicrosoft.com/MicrosoftGraphApiApp**.